reaper699/lisk-docs/WhatIsTestnet.md

 2. Why does Testnet exist?

 Testnet provides an environment to validate code changes, test Lisk functionality and perform development work without the costs associated with using Main-net.
-Additionally, it can be used by mainnet delegates or wannabe delegates to test their nodes, management, and monitoring scripts.
+Additionally, it can be used by mainnet delegates or potential delegates to test their nodes, management, and monitoring scripts.

 3. Who is securing the Testnet?

-Testnet is secured by active delegates in the same fashion as main-net.
-Which means its up to the community to support the network to further development.
+Testnet is secured by active delegates in the same fashion as main-net, this means its up to the community to support the network to further development.

 4. How do I connect to Testnet?